The-Space-Banana/Energetica/README.md

 ## Technology Stack

-Energetica uses Flask and Python for its backend, SQL for its database, and Jinja, JavaScript, and p5.js for its frontend.
+Energetica uses Flask and Python for its backend, SQLAlchemy for its database, and Jinja, JavaScript, and p5.js for its frontend.

 ## Running a Local Instance